Surprise Swings at Intentional Balls

 One thing I have noticed is that walks described as “intentional” yesteryear were often what we would today call “pitching around” a batter.
 For example, the Detroit Free Press account of Cobb’s hit said that team captain Harry “Davis instructed Plank to pass Cobb, so that any field grounder by the next batter would be good for a double play.
 Plank apparently intended to follow instructions, but did not keep them away far enough.
 The third ball that he tried to waste went just inside the plate [Italics mine].
 Ordinarily a batter would take a ball on it, but it was just the right hight (sic) and Cobb smashed it.”

-Click on the image below to view the list in table form.
+Click on the image below to view the original list in table form.

 Interestingly, of the 11 documented instances, nine resulted in positive results: five in hits, two in errors by the caught-off-guard defense, and two in game-winning RBI.
 Of course, it could simply be that successful results are more likely to be reported.